its-a-unixsystem/monitor/README.md

 1. edit both config files (config.ini and targets.yaml) as described below
 1. create a topic (eg. 'monitor') on the kafka system.
 Depending on your expected amount of checks you might want to adjust the amount of partitions:
 `bin/kafka-topics --bootstrap-server $SERVER --create --topic monitor --replication-factor 1 --partitions 2`
 1. create the database schema.
-You can either install squitch and use the supplied squitch files via: `sqitch deploy --verify db:pg:monitor` or create the single table manually, by running:
+You can either install the database migration tool [squitch](sqitch.org/) and use the supplied squitch files via: `sqitch deploy` or create the table manually, by running:
-`psql -U $USER -d monitor -a -f deploy/checks.sql"
+`psql -U $USER -d monitor -a -f deploy/checks.sql`
 1. start the consumer via `python3 consumtodb.py`
-1. start on another console the checker via `python3 monitor.py`
+1. start on another console or system the checker via `python3 monitor.py`
+1. if the checker works as expected add it to a cron-job via `crontab -e` and configure it to run at a desired interval

 #Configuration